 For more information on each office, please see the office profiles in the Practice Areas section of this website.

 How should students apply?

-The application deadline for the Aboriginal Law Summer Program opportunities is generally in late January or early February.
-Aboriginal Law Summer Program positions will be posted on this website, under the Join Us section.
+The application deadline for the Crown-Indigenous Relations Summer Law Program opportunities is generally in late January or early February.
+Crown-Indigenous Relations Summer Law Program positions will be posted on this website, under the Join Us section.
 In addition, the job posting will be sent to the Law Society of Upper Canada, the Indigenous Bar Association, and Canadian Law Schools.
 Interested students are asked to review the job posting to confirm the specific application requirements and to submit applications accordingly.